Azure/azure-db-benchmarking/cosmos/sql/tools/java/ycsb/recipes/README.md

 7. re-executing the recipe by setting "Skip Load Phase" to "true" , while leaving the rest of the parameter values unchanged, will execute just the read phase of the workload again, using the VM from the previous execution.

 ## Common Errors
-Following are some of the common user mistakes that lead to errors.The error logs will be avilable in conatiner within the storage account provided.
-The only exception being if the storage account itself is unrechable.
+Following are the most common user mistakes that lead to errors.
+The error logs will be available in a container within the storage account provided.
+The only exception being the first error listed below.
+The storage account unreachable.
 In which case, the longs will be available only in the VM.

 1. Following error will appear in "agent.out" in the "/home/benchmarking" of the client VM, if a incorrect storage connecting is passed.
    ```